zuza571/Car-Application/README.md

 # Car-Application

-Simple GUI Application simulating driving a car
+This is a simple GUI application simulating driving a car.
+It was created during studies as a sample project.

+## Features
+- adding gas
+- braking
+- gear changing
+- pointing to a destination on the map (MouseListener)
+- having a few cars at the same time
+- setting car parameters